Scheduled MonumentsEnglandSwing bridge, LNWR Station

 What is Swing bridge, LNWR Station?

-Swing bridge, LNWR Station is a swing bridge constructed in the nineteenth century as part of the London and North Western Railway's infrastructure development.
+Swing Bridge, LNWR Station is a railway bridge of the 19th century associated with the London and North Western Railway's infrastructure in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003651.

 Who is responsible for protecting Swing bridge, LNWR Station?